-"He has a point Mione," Harry said, sliding onto the bench beside Hermione.
+"He has a point 'Mione."
+Harry slid onto the bench beside Hermione.
 "The OWLs aren't until next year, and you're the smartest witch in our year.
-I think you'll be ok."
-Deftly, he reached over and expertly grabbed Spellman's Syllabary, removing it from the table.
+I think you'll be okay."
+Deftly, he reached over and grabbed Spellman's Syllabary, removing it from the table.

-"But-" she said, her hand following her book as it disappeared beneath the table.
+"But—" Her hand followed the book as it disappeared beneath the table.

-"Nope," Harry said.
+"Nope."
+Harry kept the book out of reach.
 "You are going to spend one breakfast without a book."

-Narrowing her eyes, Hermione glared at Harry as he ignored her, grabbing a stack of toast.
+Narrowing her eyes, Hermione glared at Harry as he ignored her and grabbed a stack of toast.
 Then, giving up, she huffed quietly and returned to her own breakfast.

 From the rafters above, the owls came, carrying letters and packages.
-One in particular soared down to Hermione, as one did everyday, and dropped an issue of the Daily Prophet beside her plate and waited, pecking at her toast.
+One in particular dove towards Hermione, as one did everyday, and dropped an issue of the Daily Prophet beside her plate and waited, pecking at her toast.

-"Just a moment," she said, leaning over and rummaging around in her bag, one hand gripping the edge of the table.
+"Just a moment," she said and leaned over to rummage around in her bag, one hand gripping the edge of the table.
 Sitting back up, she dropped seven knuts into the leather bag tied to the owl's foot and watched as the owl swooped back up and disappeared.
 Opening the paper, she scanned the headlines, looking for anything interesting.

 "Anything good?"
-Ron asked, leaning to read over Hermione's shoulder.
+Ron leaned over to read over Hermione's shoulder.

 "No…" she said, flipping the page.
 "Oh, there's an article comparing and contrasting the curriculum in Wizarding schools and Muggle schools."
 Interest lit up in her eyes, and she began reading.